prikhi/pencil/docs/source/reference/behaviors.rst

 Box
 ---

-This behaviour is used to assign values to the width and height attributes of the target object.
+This behavior is used to assign values to the width and height attributes of the target object.

 Target object